Abdelrahman-Medhat/pinterest-warming-tool/README.md

 #### Customizing Behavior

 You can customize the behavior of each account by adjusting the probability values in the `behaviors` object.
-For example, to make an account only like pins 50% of the time and never comment:
+For example, to make an account only like pins 50% of the time, never comment, and follow creators 30% of the time:

 ```json
 "behaviors": {